R-802/The-Game-of-Life/README.md

 ## How to Run

 Ensure you have a Java environment set up on your machine, then compile and run `TheGame.java`.
-Once the program is running, you will see a GUI window titled "The Game of Life" with various control buttons and a canvas area where the game takes place.

 ## Features